TechYousef/Week9/README.md

-# 🚀 TourPlaces Deployment

-This project contains the deployment setup for the **TourPlaces Inc.** frontend React application using a load-balanced architecture.
+This project contains the deployment setup for the Week9 frontend React application using a load-balanced architecture.

 ## 📁 Project Structure